 Administering oxygen

-By taking the necessary precautions and seeking appropriate medical help when needed, you can minimize the impact of fatigue and altitude sickness, ensuring a successful climb and a memorable adventure.
-Stay safe and enjoy your climbing journey!
+By being careful and getting medical help when needed, you can manage fatigue and altitude sickness.
+This ensures a successful climb and a great adventure.
+Stay safe and enjoy your climb!